 Students who have been out of high school for less than five years must adhere to the following admission procedures.
 All students seeking admission to undergraduate degree status for any program must be graduates of an accredited high school (or have a G.E.D.) and must have a copy of their high school (or G.E.D.) transcript submitted directly to the University, as well as scores on the American College Test (ACT), the Scholastic Aptitude Test (SAT), or the Classical Learning Test (CLT).
 An exception is made for students who have never been enrolled in any college for a period of more than two years after graduation from high school who did not previously take either the ACT, SAT or CLT.
 They will not be required to take either test as a condition of admission.
 Students who have previously been enrolled in another college must also have official transcripts of their work submitted directly to the University.
-An application form, available from the Office of Admissions, is required.
 Credentials accepted for admission become the property of Thomas More University.